Dkuaik/Pokedex/README.md

 # Pokedex
-In this proyect I wan to make a pokedex consumind PokeApi
+In this proyect I want to make a pokedex consuming PokeApi